 Expert reviewer and stylistic corrector/proofreader for Comunicar

-Reviewer for The Interpreter and Translator Trainer
+Occasional reviewer for The Interpreter and Translator Trainer

 Joint organiser of Tilting at Windmills: Cervantes 'Meets' Shakespeare 400 years on (April 2016).
 Shortlisted for Spain's official programme of commemorative events marking the anniversary of the death of Miguel de Cervantes.

 As noted above, I am an active interpreter and translator.
 Many of my commissioned translations appear in academic journals in the fields of e.g. terrorism studies, soil science, education etc, or in official reports by international bodies.
+I continue to interpret also on a freelance basis, including for European Union Institutions and government bodies.
+As a journalist, I appear regularly in a range of media, including BBC Radio, covering current affairs relating to Spain.

 Creator and funder of Annual Award for A-Level Spanish, Carrickfergus Grammar School